lilloraffa/daf-project/datamgmt/ingestion_hdfs_structure.md

-# Data Structure & Ingestion Pipeline
+# Ingestion & HDFS Folder Structure
 Regardless of the nature of the dataset to be ingested in the platform, the input dataset get stored into a landing area in HDFS.
 Once there, the platform activate the following pipeline:
 - it reads all files contained in a configurable folder.
 Here, data should be organized into subfolders corresponding to each data owner (the entity that sends the data into the platform).
 - Once the dataset has been read, the module looks for the Conversion Schema associated with it.
 If the it is found, the module try to see if there is an associated "standard schema".